Auditory processing disorders

 Recent research points to biochemical disorders leading to an imbalance of neurotransmitters.
 The risk factors may be genetic as well as environmental such as exposures to toxins in the air, food and water.

-Prolonged episodes of ear infection (glue ear, otitis media) are known to cause auditory processing disorders in children due to auditory deprivation (lack of sound stimulation to the brain due to transient loss of hearing.
-In many cases, ear infections are caused by biochemical disorders associated with allergies.
+Prolonged episodes of ear infection (glue ear, otitis media) are known to cause auditory processing disorders in children due to auditory deprivation (lack of sound stimulation to the brain) caused by transient loss of hearing.
+In many cases, chronic ear infections are caused by biochemical disorders associated with allergies.

 Other causes of APD